Can a telehealth GP prescribe antibiotics?

 When telehealth isn't enough to assess the infection

-Some infections need a hands-on examination or bedside testing to safely treat.
+Some infections need a hands-on examination or bedside testing to treat safely.
 Examples include suspected pneumonia (needs chest auscultation, often a chest X-ray), suspected appendicitis or other surgical abdominal infections, severe cellulitis with systemic features, suspected meningitis (severe headache + fever + neck stiffness), and any infection with sepsis features (high fever, rapid heart rate, confusion, very unwell).
 Your telehealth GP will direct you to a clinic or ED for any of these.

 How the prescription reaches your pharmacy

 If antibiotics are prescribed, the eScript is sent to your phone via SMS within minutes of the consultation ending.
 You can take it to any Australian pharmacy, including online pharmacy delivery services for same-day or next-day dispatch.
-Most antibiotics are PBS-subsidised — the patient co-payment is typically up to $42.50 for general patients and $7.70 for concession-card holders.
+Most antibiotics are PBS-subsidised: the patient co-payment is typically up to $42.50 for general patients and $7.70 for concession-card holders.

-Last reviewed 14 May 2026.
+Last reviewed 16 May 2026.
 Editorial policy